Mission, Strategic Planning, and Accreditation

 The School of Urban and Regional Planning engages in strategic planning process that involves faculty, staff, students, employers, alumni, and American Planning Association section representatives.
 The plan is updated updated every three years and monitored annually.
 The strategic plan provides details about our aspirations for the School.

 LEARN MORE HERE: SURP Strategic Plan 2018-2021 (PDF)

-The Master of Urban and Regional Planning program is due for an accreditation review in 2018.
-The Planning Accreditation Board’s site visit team will be at the School January 28-31, 2018, to review the program for reaccreditation purposes.
-The outcome of the review will be determined at the PAB’s meeting in October.

-New version | The School of Urban and Regional Planning engages in strategic planning process that involves faculty, staff, students, employers, alumni, and American Planning Association section representatives.
-The plan is updated updated every three years and monitored annually.
-The strategic plan provides details about our aspirations for the School.

-LEARN MORE HERE: SURP Strategic Plan 2018-2021 (PDF)

 The Master of Urban and Regional Planning program is separately accredited by the Planning Accreditation Board.
 The PAB’s site visit team visited the School January 28-31, 2018, to review the program for reaccreditation purposes.
 The outcome of the review will be determined at the PAB’s meeting in October.